johnpc/jpc-wedding/README.md

 - **Schedule** - Complete timeline of the wedding day events
 - **Photo Gallery** - Collection of couple photos (currently using placeholder images)
 - **RSVP Form** - Guest response form with dietary restrictions and special messages
+- **Song Request Form** - Allow guests to request their favorite songs for the reception
 - **Wedding Registry** - Links to gift registries and honeymoon fund
 - **Responsive Design** - Works perfectly on desktop, tablet, and mobile devices
 - **Smooth Scrolling Navigation** - Easy navigation between sections